febuiles/cute_calendar/README.markdown

     $ ./script/generate events

-With this version you'll need to create a controller and some views to create your events
+With this version you'll need to create a controller and some views to populate your Events table:

     $ ./script/generate scaffold Event title:string description:text date:date